cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 Where $\gamma$ is Euler–Mascheroni constant =0.57721..., $\epsilon_{i}\sim\frac{1}{2i}$ .

 > Notice!
 Only available for reading hashes take part in the Game.
 Make sure that your content pinned and responded.

+## A bandwidth load of every participant

+According to our resource credits model, there are no transaction fees.
+We use bandwidth.
+The user bandwidth value is the ability of users to send messages, make links and do transactions.

+Each message type has assigned bandwidth cost.
+For this discipline we're using ONLY bandwidth spend to linking.

+All bandwidth spending data available at ?
+RPC/LCD.
+After the game 6 TCYBs will be distributed to players addresses according to their weight coefficient, other words according to how much they spent.
+It decreases if the network has a low load and increase if high between 0.01 and inf.

+The network has desirable bandwidth in 24 h, so if current bandwidth equals this value it means normal, and the multiplier parameter is 1.00.
+In other cases, the multiplier is correcting for uploading or downloading the network.

+The multiplier value recalculates every minute according to network load last 24 h window.
+You can always find it on the Game monitors.

+User bandwidth depends on its stake as:

+$$ bandwidth_{user} = \frac{stake_{user}}{supply_{current}} \cdot bandwidth_{desirable}$$

+The genesis $bandwidth_{desirable}$ param available at [launch-kit](https://github.com/cybercongress/launch-kit/tree/0.1.0/params) repo.

+User's reward in case 600,000 ATOMs donated calculating next way:

+$$ reward_{user} = \frac{bandwidthSpent_{user}}{bandwidthSpent_{all}}\cdot6\ TCYB $$

+## Lifetime summary of every validator

+The easiest discipline.
+You need just set up your validator and monitor its lifetime.
+The lifetime means validators blocks precommits.

+> Important!
+Your validator should be in the set of active validators!
+Watch your stake!

+By following formula calculated each validator reward in the block *n* if precommit was and 600,000 ATOMs collected:

+$$r_{n}=\frac{\frac{1}{block_{max}}\cdot 2\ TCYB}{V_{n}}$$

+The *r* is reward for vlidator at block *n*, the $block_{max}$ is the latest block of the Game, and *V* the amount of validators on block *n*.

+We need to divide the allocated supply to the sum of blocks in the Game period and to the sum of precommits in the current block.

+For example, if you have an active validator from the start of the Game of Links till the end without any block missing and other validators do the same way and it funded 600,000 ATOMs on the Auction you will get
+$$ R = \frac{2\ TCYB}{146} \approx 13.7\ GCYB$$
+in the Genesis file of `cyber` network.

+## Amount of delegated to validators

+Validators can earn a reputation in their lifetime rate and infrastructure.
+It's somekind of promoting their services in early community.
+We'll allocate up to 5 TCYBs proportionally staked tokens on validators at the last block in the Game.
+If 600,000 ATOMs will be donated every validator will get:

+$$ revard_{validator} = \frac{staked_{validator}}{staked_{all}}\cdot 5\ TCYB $$

+## Full validator set
+If the set of validators will increase up to 100 and this amount can last during 10000 blocks we will allocate an additional 2 TCYB to validators who take part in genesis evenly.
+If this amount will increase to 146 under the same conditions we will allocate additional 3 TCYB.

+## Community pool

+2 TCYB allocated to the community pool in `cyber` networkd.
+During euler-5 we expect from community some experiments with governance.
+All governance decisions of testnet will be migrated to mainnet.

+## `euler-4` rewards
+Thanks for helping our early validators in `euler-4` testnet.
+They're running their nodes for the year for the Great future

 ## Conclusion